 Price your product based on what its benefits are worth to your customers.
 If your product isn’t profitable enough at that price, find ways to add profitable value to it or accept the fact that it isn’t viable and design a different product.

-Product ecosystems and why you need one
+Product ecosystems and why you need one when deploying a product development strategy

 Products aren’t profitable on their own, at least not over the long term.
 Think about high-ticket purchases you’ve made in the past.
 You pay a lot for a phone and end up paying just as much for cellular service, accessories, and apps.
 When you buy a car, financing and ongoing maintenance both contribute significantly to the dealership’s profits too, not to mention the upgrades they sell on top of the base model.